For regular updates about our rescue work, please follow us on Facebook.

 Some Stumpy Fund graduates

 Amelia survived a nasty accident in which her tail and one hind leg were very badly damaged: she may have been caught in a car engine as it started.
 The picture above shows her in the condition in which she was found, with crushed leg and gangrenous tail (both had to be amputated).
-Amelia has made a great recovery.
-Although not much of a jumper, she plays, climbs, and sticks her nose into everything.
-Thanks in part to the Stumpy Fund, Amelia is now presiding over a household of her own, and has become a Buffalo Bills fan.
+Amelia made a great recovery.
+Although not much of a jumper, she could play, climb, and stick her nose into everything.
+Thanks in part to the Stumpy Fund, Amelia presided over a household of her own, and became a Buffalo Bills fan.

 Toppy was the only one of her litter to survive after she lost her mother at only three weeks.
 She was bottle-fed by the person who first rescued her.
 She has thrived and become a charming, affectionate cat.
 Toppy was exposed to the FIV virus and tested positive.
 Thanks in part to the Stumpy Fund, Toppy is doing well in a loving home.